 Professor Lupica is an active speaker and commentator in the field of bankruptcy law, consumer credit and legal ethics.
-She also makes extensive use of her credentials as a graduate of a Le Cordon Bleu intensive French regional cooking program and is a printmaker and graphic artist.
-Professor Lupica is on sabbatical for the 2014-2014 academic year.
+As a graduate of a Le Cordon Bleu intensive French regional cooking program, and a member of the Art Student League, she makes extensive use of her talents as an amateur chef and encaustic painter.

 The Consumer Bankruptcy Creditor Distribution Study: Final Report (2013) [PDF]